peterjc/thapbi-pict/docs/worked_example/read_summary.rst

 The contents of the two files are the same - here we will focus on the Excel version which adds some visual formatting to improve usability.

-This also command will accept the same metadata arguments as used earlier:
+This also command will accept the same :ref:`metadata <metadata>` arguments as used earlier:

 .. code::